UmmarFarooq14/kubernetes-learning/Kubernetes/Day-03/Notes.md

-First Understnad the Pods Properly:
+First Understnad the Pods Properly:-
 -----------------------------------
     In Kubernetes:
     --------------